shc0743/myencryption/README.md

 example();
 ```

 File encryption is a little more difficult due to browser limitations.
 (That is not what we can improve!)
-To learn more, you can open the [demo](./impl/JavaScript/demo/demo.js) to see a simple demo.

 # File format